 Apartment & Rental Move-Out Cleanouts

-Apartment and rental move-outs often come with more leftover items than expected.
-Searches like “apartment move-out cleanout” usually happen when tenants are racing against the clock and realize not everything made it out.
-Planning for a cleanout ahead of time can save both money and stress.
+Apartment move-outs often come with more leftover items than expected.
+Planning for a cleanout ahead of time saves both money and stress.

 What Tenants Commonly Leave Behind